exercism/go/concepts/basics/introduction.md

 Go functions accept zero or more parameters.
 Parameters must be explicitly typed, there is no type inference.

-Functions may have multiple (explicitly typed) return values.
 Values are returned from functions using the `return` keyword.

 A function is invoked by specifying the function name and passing arguments for each of the function's parameters.